 Attention!
 Unfortunately, the residence permit according to § 25b AufenthG does not entitle the holder to family reunification.

-Since August 2016, if you follow a vocational training (“Ausbildung“) you can get a so-called “Ausbildungsduldung”.
+If you follow a vocational training (“Ausbildung“) you can get a so-called “Ausbildungsduldung”.
 For the whole time you are following the “Ausbildung”, you have the right to keep a “Duldung/toleration status” (and you will not get deported while on this status) and in case you find a job afterwards you have the right to get a residence permit.
 That means vocational training effectively can save you from deportation.
 You must apply for a work permit at the foreigners’ office (“Ausländerbehörde”) if you have found a vocational training place.
 Sometimes they will not give you the work permit.
 If they deny, they must do so in written form, and you can again appeal against this decision in front of a court.
 This appeal is often successful, because it is often unlawful for that office to deny it to you.

 5) Petition & Härtefallkommission